Foods to Improve Blood Flow

 - Dehydrated dark leafy greens, broccoli, peppers, carrots, sweet potatoes, squash

 - Dried cherries, blueberries, raspberries

 Leafy greens and beets are rich in nitrates (NO3-), which convert to nitrites (NO2-) and then nitric oxide (NO) in your body.
-Nitric oxide increases vasodilation, which is the increase in diameter of blood vessels that allows for better blood flow to your muscles.
+Nitric oxide increases vasodilation, which increases the diameter of blood vessels that allows for better blood flow to your muscles.
 Nitrates are naturally occurring in vegetables.
 Nitrites are found as additives to meats.
 Nitrites are concerning in this aspect when instead of converting to beneficial Nitric oxide, they convert to carcinogenic compounds called nitrosamines.
 Nitrosamines form when nitrites in meat are exposed to high heat.

-Healthy fats are rich in omega-3 fatty acids such as nuts, seeds, avocados, olives and fish.
+Healthy fats are rich in omega-3 fatty acids such as nuts, seeds, avocados, olives, and fish.

 - Combine cashews, peanuts, sunflower seeds, and pistachios with sesame sticks to make a delicious trail mix.

 - Choose walnuts, almonds, and pumpkin seeds in dry-food meals for the longer wilderness trekking days.